hdiv/insecure-bank/README.md

         $ git clone https://github.com/hdiv/insecure-bank.git

-2. Run the application using an embedded Tomcat:
+2. Run the application:

-	    $ mvn clean package
-	    $ mvn cargo:run
+	    $ ./gradlew bootRun

-3. You can then access the bank application here: http://localhost:8080/insecure-bank/
+3. You can then access the bank application here: http://localhost:8080/

 ## Running with Docker